Skip to content

 )

-You can use langfuse.auth_check() to verify if the access is successful.
-It is not recommended to use it in production as it increases the application's latency.
+You can use langfuse.auth_check() to verify if the integration was successful.
+It is not recommended to use this in production as it increases application latency.

 from langfuse import Langfuse